Practice (learning method): Characteristics of deliberate practice

+If the practice session follows all the criteria except for the last one, then, according to Ericsson, should be called "purposeful practice".

 Rebuttal to the 10,000 hour rule

 Malcolm Gladwell developed the highly popular 10,000 hour rule.
 This rule states that if an individual spends 10,000 hours of full concentration and intense effort in their certain skill, they will become an expert at it.
 However, Anders Ericsson's article focuses on how the amount of time does not affect the elite status but how deliberate the practice is.
 Ericsson states "it is now quite clear that the number of hours of merely engaging in activities, such as playing music, chess and soccer, or engaging in professional work activities has a much lower benefit for improving performance than deliberate practice".

 Behavioral versus cognitive theories of deliberate practice

 Behavioral theory would argue that deliberate practice is facilitated by feedback from an expert that allows for successful approximation of the target performance.
-Feedback from an expert allows the learner to minimise errors and frustration that results from trial-and-error attempts.
+Feedback from an expert allows the learner to minimize errors and frustration that results from trial-and-error attempts.
 Behavioral theory does not require delivery of rewards for accurate performance; the expert feedback in combination with the accurate performance serve as the consequences that establish and maintain the new performance.

-In cognitive theory, excellent performance results from practising complex tasks that produce errors.
+In cognitive theory, excellent performance results from practicing complex tasks that produce errors.
 Such errors provide the learner with rich feedback that results in scaffolding for future performance.
 Cognitive theory explains how a learner can become an expert (or someone who has mastered a domain).